ligato/docs/docs/plugins/db-plugins.md

 * JSON `(*.json)`
 * YAML `(*.yaml)`

-The configuration options are described in the [FileDB conf file][filedb-conf-file] section of user guide.
+The configuration options are described in the [FileDB conf file][filedb-conf-file] section of the user guide.

 ### Data Structure